Kuroki1931/pseudo_network/README.md

 ## run data_collection.py or data_collection.ipynb
 ### setting
-1. Set the norht west latitude and longitude coordinates as start point, and the source east one as end point.
+1. Set the norht west latitude and longitude coordinates as start_point, and the source east one as end_point.
 2. If you just want random goal points, set source_points as 0.
 3. In this file, you will get the target district road data, random start points data, and random goal points data for the task.

 ### target district raod
-The road information is heavy to use directory, so the target district mesh is required first.
+Acoording to the statt_point and end_point you set, a target_district road will be clipped from the whole road information.
 By using the target district mesh, the road info is clipped.
 ![画像](/assets/tar_road.png)
 ![画像](/assets/tar_road_dis.png)